Display tablets are one of the most basic tools used by digital artists. They have a lot of advantages over traditional non-display tablets.

 The stylus of Artist 12 pro is a passive stylus, which does not need to be charged.
 It takes its power wirelessly from the tablet with the help of EMR.
 You can click here to read more about how it works.

 A drawing tablet is often used by the artist for long drawing sessions so the tablet should be comfortable to draw on.
 One of the ways Xp Pen has improved the comfort of using this tablet by making the stylus ergonomic.

 The stylus has a wider tip that slowly tapers towards the back.
 The front half of the pen is made of some kind of textured material.
-The wider tip and the matte textured material provides a comfortable holding position and better grip on sweaty hands.
+The wider tip and the matte textured material provide a comfortable holding position and better grip on sweaty hands.

 The stylus has two buttons on the side – one of the buttons switches between brush and eraser and the second button acts as a right-click by default.
-You can change this default buttons to any other shortcut of your choice.
+You can change these default buttons to any other shortcut of your choice.